Mountain Dew: Tartrazine

 An urban legend about Mountain Dew ingredients is that dye Yellow #5 (tartrazine) lowers sperm count.
 Tartrazine has never been scientifically linked to any of the alleged effects in the legends, nor has any other component of the drink.

 Alcohol

 In 2022, PepsiCo partnered with the Boston Beer Company to produce a line of alcohol-infused drinks in four flavors.
 Labelled "Hard Mtn Dew", the drinks were initially sold in Florida, Iowa and Tennessee, before expanding to other states.

+Despite having been on the market for a few years and the drink clearly stating it had alcohol in it, the drink gained some controversy in 2025 when a middle school teacher in San Antonio, Texas mistakenly gave five of his special education students cans of Hard Mountain Dew as an end-of-school-year treat, thinking it was regular Mountain Dew.
+The mistake led to an investigation by the school district after the parents of the students complained and in at least one case tried to file a police report.

 Promotions

 Mountain Dew Amp

 Mountain Dew Amp is an energy drink distributed by PepsiCo under the Mountain Dew brand, originally launched in 2001.
 From 2007 to 2008, several additional flavors of Amp were introduced.
 In 2012, Amp's labeling and ingredients changed, as did the flavor and appeal, according to fans.
 The Mountain Dew branding was also removed from cans during this change, though it has since been reintroduced.

 Taco Bell's Mountain Dew Baja Blast

-Leading up to 2004, PepsiCo conducted extensive research to develop a beverage with a taste and color to complement Taco Bell food products.
-The resulting product was named Baja Blast, a light blue-green colored, tropical lime-flavored variety of the soft drink.
-Taco Bell was given a 10-year exclusive rights period, during which Baja Blast would not be available in any store or other food outlet, not even to Taco Bell's fellow Yum!
-Brands restaurants.

-In spring 2014, Mountain Dew began distributing its Baja Blast flavor in standard 12-ounce cans, 20-ounce bottles and 24-ounce cans for sale at supermarkets and retail businesses in the U.S. The new retail product bore the Taco Bell logo.
+In spring 2014, Mountain Dew began distributing its Baja Blast flavor in standard 12-ounce cans, 20-ounce bottles and 24-ounce cans for sale at supermarkets and retail businesses in the U.S. This was to celebrate the drink's 10th anniversary and would be the first time the drink has been sold at retail.
+The new retail product bore the Taco Bell logo.
 Taco Bell's chief marketing officer, Chris Brandt, said the exclusive drinks have helped increase the company's beverage sales, even as soda sales have declined in the broader market.
 He noted that people are more likely to buy drinks when they are available exclusively at the chain.
 Due to the drink's success, many other new beverages were introduced at Taco Bell, including a new Taco Bell exclusive, Mountain Dew Sangrita Blast, a non-alcoholic sangrita-flavored Mountain Dew.